Three Hidden Ways Education Contributes to Discrimination 1

 Genuinely worried, Cadwalladr contacted Danny Sullivan, founding editor of SearchEngineLand.Com:

 Gender and race inequities want to be addressed – starting at the top.
-The Ontario authorities wish to increase a salary gap strategy to close the gap among ladies and men in education.
+The Ontario authorities wish to increase a salary gap strategy to close the gap between ladies and men in education.
 They also want to set gender and race objectives and hold school boards responsible for meeting their goals.
 Premier Kathleen Wynne will need to “tweak” or repeal Regulation 274, which calls for principals to rent primarily based on seniority.

 Ricardo L. Dominguez